 It is important to remember that portability is not automatic.
 After the first spouse dies, a Form 706 must be timely filed in which portability is elected in Part 6.
 If this does not happen, there will be no portability, and the second spouse will only be able to use his or her own exemption, resulting in potentially millions of dollars in additional tax liability.

 Finally, income taxes also must be paid on income reportable by the estate.
-The personal representative of the estate must file the decedent's final income tax returns with federal and state authorities, and pay the taxes due.
-If the property in the estate continues to produce income, for example, from bank accounts or stocks, in excess of $600 per year, the personal representative of the estate may have to file fiduciary returns for the estate on that continuing income.
+The personal representative of the estate must file the decedent's final income tax returns, which reflect income earned during the decedent’s last partial year alive, with federal and state authorities, and pay the taxes due.
+If the property in the estate continues to produce income after the decedent is dead, for example, from bank accounts or stocks, in excess of $600 per year, the personal representative of the estate may have to file fiduciary returns for the estate on that continuing income.
 All income, whether payable to an individual before death or his estate after death, is reportable on the appropriate federal or state income tax return if the return filing threshold is exceeded.

 A personal representative who fails to file required returns or who fails to pay taxes when due may incur personal liability to taxing authorities for the unpaid tax, penalties, and interest.

-It is thus quite important to seek competent advice regarding filing requirements and the timely payment of taxes.
+It is thus quite important to seek competent advice from accounting and legal professionals regarding filing requirements and the timely payment of taxes.